 |Dietary Fiber 3g||11%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Most people don't need much convincing to choose potatoes as the side dish to a meal, and most cuisines have at least a few potato recipes.
 Batata Harra is a Lebanese dish which translates to spiced potatoes.
 The recipe can vary with the addition of other vegetables but usually includes garlic, chili and coriander/cilantro.

 The potatoes are usually fried but boiling or steaming them first produces a nicer texture with a creamy soft interior and crispy outside.
-The spice comes from chili paste and you can control it based on your tolerance for heat.
+The spice comes from chili paste, and you can control it based on your tolerance for heat.
 One tablespoon of the paste gives a mild to medium kick as well as adding a great deal of good flavor.
-If you're one of those people who don't like fresh cilantro, try using dried coriander and/or fresh parsley but don't skip the herbs.
+If you're one of those people who doesn't like fresh cilantro, try using dried coriander or fresh parsley but don't skip the herbs.
 They are needed to lighten the dish and brighten the flavor.